Hindu wedding: Ashmarohanam (stepping on the grinding stone)

-After pradhaana homam, the husband holds the right toe of his wife and lifts her leg and places it on a flat granite grinding stone known as "ammi" in Thamizh.
+After pradhaana homam, the husband holds the right toe of his wife and lifts her leg and places it on a flat granite grinding stone known as "ammi" in Tamil.
 The ammi stands at the right side of the sacred fire.
 The husband recites a Veda mantra when he places the right foot of his wife on the ammi:

 May you stand on this firm stone.
 May you be rock-firm during your stay on this grinding stone.
 May you stand up to those who oppose you while you carry out your time-honored responsibilities as a wife sanctioned by the Vedas and tradition.
 May you develop tolerance to your enemies and put up a fair fight to defend your legitimate rights as the head of the household in a firm manner, equal to the steady strength of this grinding stone.
 Some traditions mention to wear two silver ring on the either toes of bride by the bridegroom at this time.